glovek08/holbertonschool-hbnb/part2/README.md

 ## Features

-- **Data Storage:** Supports both file and database storage engines.
+- **Data Storage:** In-memory persistance.
-- **Command Interpreter:** Allows management of objects via a command-line interface.
-- **Models:** Includes User, Place, State, City, Amenity, and Review models.
+- **Models:** Includes User, Place, Amenity, and Review models.
+All inherit from a Base Model.
 - **RESTful API:** Provides endpoints for CRUD operations.
 - **Web Framework:** Integrates with Flask for web-based interfaces.